pham0030/pham0030.github.io/_posts/2018-10-12-setup-cloudera-on-centos.markdown

 ---
 layout: post
-title:  "Setup Cloudera on CENTOS 7.2"
+title:  "Setup Cloudera on CENTOS 7.6"
 date:   2018-10-12 21:00:00 +0800
 categories: cloudera hadoop centos
 ---
-This post presents guidelines to setup Cloudera on CENTOS 7.2
+This post presents complementary guidelines to setup Cloudera on CENTOS 7.6.
+The steps shown in the official Cloudera is not sufficient, for example the OS firewall can be enabled and block the installation process.

 ### Setup static IP
 * Check name of the ethernet with __ifconfig__, assume it is to be __eth0__